Taelavjs/Movie-Search-API/README.md

-Movie Selecting
+# TeriffecT.github.io
-Practice Project involving API and LS
+Practice project for APIs and Local Storage